Onurtag/TSolidBackground/README.md

 # **TSolidBackground**
 ------------------

 TSolidBackground allows you to immerse in a window completely by creating a solid background and hiding window borders.
+Mimics fullscreen for any window in a different saying.
-Reading Visual Novels was why I created this but it can also be used in a lot more ways.
+Reading Visual Novels more comfortably was why I created this but it can also be used in a lot more ways.
 (Well I put in a lot of extra features after all)

     Default Hotkeys (can be changed in .ini):